buzink/CSV-to-JSON-converter-Azure-function/README.md

 # CSV-to-JSON-converter-Azure-function

 This is an Azure Function that converts CSV text to JSON.
+It can be used standalone or as the api behind a custom connector in Power Automate.

 ## Setup